awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/code-reviews.md

 + View all the recommendations of each code review directly in the console
 + Provide feedback to indicate which recommendations were helpful and which recommendations were not helpful

 Your feedback on recommendations is crucial to helping CodeGuru Reviewer improve its recommendations\.
-You can use the **Code Reviews** page to give feedback on recommendations by choosing the name of the repository and then choosing thumbs\-up or thumbs\-down emoji\.
+You can use the **Code Reviews** page to give feedback on recommendations by choosing the name of the repository and then choosing thumbs\-up or thumbs\-down icons\.

 **Topics**
 + [View all code reviews](view-all-code-reviews.md)